aruna-arjun/Git-note/README.md

-git push: Pushes committed changes to a remote repository. git pull: Fetches changes from a remote repository and merges them. git branch: Lists, creates, or deletes branches. git merge [branch]: Merges a specified branch into the current branch.
+git push: Pushes committed changes to a remote repository. git pull: Fetches changes from a remote repository and merges them. git branch: Lists, creates, or deletes branches. git merge [branch]: Merges a specified branch into the current branch.gi